dsrios100/Multimodal-risk/README.md

 # Multimodal-risk
-Research Multimodal AI system for early detection of high-risk behaviours in controlled environments through video and audio analysis.
+Research project using Multimodal AI system for early detection of high-risk behaviours in controlled environments through video and audio analysis.